kkurt/the-hand/README.md

 quite offset the drawbacks.

+### 3. Why cross-compile into Scala 2.9.x?

+Not entirely sure, but it wasn't too hard to support Scala 2.9.x - so I did.
+Here's what we lose, that we might have used in the code:

+1. String interpolation (i.e. s"This is my value: $value" instead of "This is my value %s".format(value) ).
+2. Removing deprecated `manifest.erasure` and replacing it with `manifest.runtimeClass`.
+3. Removing deprecated `org.scalatest.matchers.ShouldMatchers` and replacing it with `org.scalatest.Matchers`.

+Those don't seem like a big deal, so until there is a more compelling reason to drop Scala 2.9 support, we'll keep it.

 ## Publishing

 This project is published to Maven Central, using semver versioning.
 It is written in Scala 2.10.3 but is also